bifurcationkit/HclinicBifurcationKit.jl/docs/src/branchswitching.md

 	kwargs...)
 ```

 Note that the BT has been detected during Fold or Hopf continuation.
-More information is available at [`continuation`](@ref)
+More information is available at [`continuation`](@ref).